'Crazy' mass buying of bottled water in Minnesota leads to limits, shortages

 The run on bottled water in Minnesota continues, despite pleas from governmental officials to exercise moderation in grocery shopping during the COVID-19 pandemic.

 Some Twin Cities stores are limiting bottled water purchases.
 Others report running out of the plastic gallon jugs shoppers fill up at stores.
-Water delivery companies, racing to fill large orders for three- and five-gallon bottles, find they must institute new controls as some customers try to hoard.
+Water delivery companies, racing to fill large orders for 3- and 5-gallon bottles, find they must institute new controls as some customers try to hoard.

 “The pressure has been so high since last Friday that we are reaching a point where we can no longer take on new business because we don’t have enough bottles left,” said Derek Packard, a Culligan Water area manager who works in Minnetonka.
 “We’re backed up five weeks in some cases before new bottles can arrive.”

-Some of the orders have been “outrageous,” Packard said, with customers requesting delivery of 50 — even 100 — five-gallon bottles.
-His new rule: his team can only give out the same number of empty bottles a customer returns.
+Some of the orders have been “outrageous,” Packard said, with customers requesting delivery of 50 — even 100 — 5-gallon bottles.
+His new rule: His team can only give out the same number of empty bottles a customer returns.
 “But probably a three-bottle max.”

 “It’s crazy,” said Packard.

-Nan Downey, senior retail specialist at the Cub Foods on University Ave. in St. Paul’s Midway neighborhood, said people are buying four to five 24-packs of water at a time.
+Nan Downey, senior retail specialist at the Cub Foods on University Avenue in St. Paul’s Midway neighborhood, said people are buying four to five 24-packs of water at a time.

 “I’ve been trying to figure this out, because in the city of St. Paul we have some of the best tap water,” Downey said.